 Each generation of mobile technology has evolved with the need for new services or use cases.
 1st generation of wireless technology was meant to enable basic wireless communication through analog technology, which soon evolved to a more advanced digital technology as “2G” for more efficient and mature voice services.
-The evolution to “3G” was to enable data services in addition to voice.
-This evolved to 4G – a wireless broadband data technology which enabled data intensive services including voice and video streaming.
+The evolution of “3G” was to enable data services in addition to voice.
+This evolved to 4G – a wireless broadband data technology that enabled data-intensive services including voice and video streaming.

 The next-generation Mobile Networks Alliance and several other mobile network groups are working on 5G and this wireless technology is envisioned to achieve the following end results:

 - Evolve as the most unified network to meet diverse services and their unique requirements

 - Enable high-speed communication applications where high-quality video upload and download is seamless

 - Enable the vision of the connected world with wearables, healthcare, smart home, smart industries, and unimaginable applications in the world.
 This will be termed as Machine to Machine (M2M) communication – network latency under 1 millisecond and more energy-efficient compared to predecessors.

 Small Cells – A key to 5G ubiquitous coverage

 5G is all about data speeds and capacity, and small cells are going to be the key to enable this in 5G.
 In 5G, typical cells will become smaller due to higher frequencies.
 In such cases, 5G is most efficient, which means more base stations will be required to cover cities.
 Therefore, network operators are exploring the idea of installing a large number of small cells in thickly populated urban areas.
 Small cells also provide a low cost and lower latency compared to traditional base stations and they provide good coverage and capacity at the edge of the network.
 This huge network densification is going to be the key for 5G, and hence technologies such as network interference management, SON, etc will be very important.